Search

 What happens if patients are prescribed medication?

 Sometimes a child or young person would benefit from taking medication.
 This will be discussed with the child or young person, their family/carers and an explanation given about how it will help.
-Medication is prescribed and reviewed by psychiatrists and specially trained nurses.
+Medication is prescribed and reviewed by psychiatrists and specially trained nurses who have lots of experience and training around this area.

 Confidentiality

-All the information given in CAMHS appointments is confidential.
-Usually only theperson who made the referral and the GP will know about the appointments.
+Confidentiality is very important to CAMHS - all the information given in CAMHS appointments is confidential.
+Usually only the person who made the referral and the GP will know about the appointments.

 If there are concerns that a child or young person may be at risk of harm, CAMHS will always share this information with the relevant agencies, though we would hope to inform the child or young person and their family/carers about the referral and the reasons for this.